alice-biometrics/onboarding-python/README.md

 <img src="https://github.com/alice-biometrics/custom-emojis/blob/master/images/alice_header.png" width=auto>

-The aim of this Python package is to manage the authentication and backend operations against ALiCE Onboarding API.
+The aim of this Python package is to manage the authentication and backend operations against Alice Onboarding API.

 If you want more information about how to integrate with Alice technology, please contact us at support@alicebiometrics.com.